QaziSaim/End-to-End-Email-Spam-Filtering-Using-Machine-Learning/README.md

 ## Future Work
 - Enhance feature engineering by including more metadata such as the subject line or email header information.
 - Explore deep learning techniques like **RNN** or **Transformer-based models** to further improve classification accuracy.

----

-Feel free to modify this template to include more specific details about your implementation!